Please enable JavaScript

 Effects of hyaluronic acid on the tensile strength of hair fibres.

-Source: WANG J. et al. Improving the mechanical properties of damaged hair using low-molecular-weight hyaluronate.
+Source: WANG J. & al. Improving the mechanical properties of damaged hair using low-molecular-weight hyaluronate.
 Molecules (2022).

 Another study reached the same conclusions.
-Researchers assessed the effect of four different conditioners enriched with biopolymers (collagen, hyaluronic acid, a 50/50 collagen–hyaluronic acid blend and a 50/50 collagen–hyaluronic acid blend with 30% chitosan), compared to a conditioner without biopolymers, on the mechanical properties of human hair.
-Brown hair strands from a 20-year-old woman were washed, dried, treated with one of the conditioners for 30 minutes, then rinsed and left to air dry.
+Researchers assessed the effect of four different biopolymer-enriched conditioners (collagen, hyaluronic acid, a 50:50 collagen–hyaluronic acid blend and a 50:50 collagen–hyaluronic acid blend with 30% chitosan) compared with a conditioner without biopolymers on the mechanical properties of human hair.
+Strands of brown hair from a 20-year-old woman were washed, dried, treated with one of the conditioners for 30 minutes, then rinsed and left to dry.
 The hair was subsequently subjected to mechanical testing (Young’s modulus and elongation at break) using a tensile testing machine.
-The results, shown in the graph below, demonstrate that the presence of hyaluronic acid in the conditioners significantly increases Young’s modulus, corresponding to an improvement in the strength of the hair fibres.
+The results, shown in the graph below, indicate that the presence of hyaluronic acid in the conditioners significantly increases Young’s modulus, corresponding to an improvement in the strength of the hair fibres.

 Effets de l'acide hyaluronique sur la résistance à la traction de fibres capillaires.